XSBao/hello-world/README.md

 # hello-world
 Learn how to use GitHub
 I like programming.
-I'm learing Java.
+I'm learning Java.